uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

   Usage in weekdays are often higher than weekends.
   Usage in warmer days are often higher than colder days.

 But as we move closer the the actual stop-by-stop prediction, we need to understand how the location and the characteristc of each stop changes how the large trends' impact on those stops.
-The main dataset (1.1.1 London.csv) provides a chance to look extremely closely to certain stops in certain time spans, for us to verify out speculations, or to discover new revealations.
+The main data set (1.1.1 London.csv) provides a chance to look extremely closely to certain stops in certain time spans, for us to verify out speculations, or to discover new revelation.

 ![](images/LBS.png)